-Conferences and Publications
+Conferences & Publications

-This panel will include faculty from a variety of disciplines and graduate programs.
+This panel will include faculty from a variety of graduate programs.
 Panelists will provide insights on research and mentoring relationships with students.
 They will also share academic and professional expectations for their graduate students, and how they differ from those for undergraduates.

 Grading and Evaluation

-Graduate Student Panel
+Graduate Student Panels

 This panel will feature graduate students from a variety of backgrounds.
 Master's and doctoral student panelists will discuss and answer your questions regarding topics ranging from graduate student life and thriving at Kent State, to Graduate Student Senate and adapting to the academic rigor of graduate school.

-Teaching Assistant (TA) Panel
+Teaching Assistant Panel